Normie Rowe: Awards and nominations

+Order of Australia (AM)

+On June 10, 1994 Rowe was appointed as a Member of the Order of Australia (AM) for services to Vietnam veterans, the entertainment industry and the community.

 ARIA Music Awards

 The ARIA Music Awards is an annual awards ceremony that recognises excellence, innovation, and achievement across all genres of Australian music.
 They commenced in 1987.
 Rowe was inducted into the Hall of Fame in 2005.